libretro/docs/docs/guides/arcade-getting-started.md

 ## Step 1: Choose an arcade emulator to match your system

-There are two families of multi-system arcade emulators available as libretro cores: Final Burn Alpha (FBA, FB Alpha) and MAME.
+There are two families of multi-system arcade emulators available as libretro cores: FinalBurn and MAME.
 These emulators are in turn available in multiple versions to allow users to best match a core to their system.

 **There are two principle criteria which affect arcade emulator core choice:**